| blood flow circulation circulatory support foods for blood flow nitric oxide

 Before we go into blood flow let’s briefly talk about the composition of blood, its function in the body, and how it's made.
 Blood is our body’s primary method of bulk flow, allowing us to transport oxygen, carbon dioxide, nutrients and waste throughout the body.
 Blood consists of three main components:

 - Red blood cells are the “functional unit” of our blood.
 They are responsible for the transportation of oxygen to our bodily tissues and the removal of carbon dioxide.
 Red blood cells are able to do this through the protein known as hemoglobin.
-Hemoglobin is made up of four parts, each of which is capable of binding to one molecule of oxygen or carbon dioxide.
-Each subunit of hemoglobin is able to change its shape or conformation to either pick up oxygen and release carbon dioxide or release oxygen and pick up carbon dioxide depending on the local concentration of oxygen and carbon dioxide.
+Hemoglobin is made up of four parts.
+Each is capable of binding to one molecule of oxygen or carbon dioxide.
+Each subunit of hemoglobin is able to change its shape or conformation to either pick up oxygen and release carbon dioxide or release oxygen and pick up carbon dioxide.
+This depends on the local concentration of oxygen and carbon dioxide.
 This is known as the Bohr effect.

 - White blood cells comprise mostly the “immunity” portion of our blood.
-There are five main types of white blood cells each of which has a different function pertaining to our immune system.
+There are five main types of white blood cells.
+Each of them has a different function pertaining to our immune system.
 Leukocytes are responsible for defending our body from foreign or toxic substances, known as antigens.
 These can consist of viral, bacterial, fungal infections, parasites, allergens and at times cancer.
 They are also responsible for creating proteins known as antibodies to fight specific antigens.

 - Antigens - Any substance that warrants an immune response from the body.